realGavin/due-diligence-agent/README.md

 ddagent NVDA COST ANET NKE BYND   # → memos/<TICKER>.md
 ```

-Three specialist agents analyze the filing.
-A red-team agent attacks their thesis, and a PM agent writes the memo.
+Three specialist agents analyze the filing, a red-team agent attacks their thesis, and a PM agent writes the memo.
 A research agent then answers the PM's open questions with live web search.
-Every claim cites its evidence, and code rather than a prompt checks every citation and every number before the claim can move on.
-The verdict comes from a scorecard computed in code, not from the model's mood.
+A scorecard turns the evidence into a verdict, and the memo shows exactly where the scorecard and the PM disagree.

 > Research triage, not investment advice.